 We’re enjoying a cold snap.
 And I do say enjoying (sort of) as after all it is winter, and winter has connotations of cold.
 At least to me.

 And now we have found the perfect climate – for us.
 Well, as close as one gets to perfect.
-Which is not, but we are happy with it.
+Which is not really possible, but we are happy with it.
 Of course, there are always things one would wish less of (frosts, fog, rain…), but then again the diversity makes one appreciate the preferred more.

 And speaking about ducks, did you know that ducks have no nerve endings in their feet?
-This helps with standing on frozen ground or ice (though they can get stuck to it, if too wet and cold).
+This helps with standing on frozen ground or ice.
 If you see a duck sitting in winter, you know its cold out.
-They can get frostbite on their feet, so to keep them warm, they sit on them when it is cold.
+They can get frostbite on their feet, so to keep them warm, they sit on them when it is cold outside.

 As for our cats, when it’s cold out they want in.
 I sit as I write this, with Gigi on my lap and Lappy snuggled up next to me.
 I can see that the sun is out.
 It will soon warm up the day a little.
 They will be ready to venture forth into the cold once again after waking up.

 And apropos of nothing, except I like the (Dean Martin version of the) song and it goes with today’s musings… as Baby, it’s cold outside (so most of us are staying in).

 And if you are into shopping online whilst staying in, check out our shop.
 We offer lots of unique vintage and antique items.
 Including garden, wine and (here’s a peak) animal related…